Jayeskumar/sql/README.md

 # sql
-#This is the class student database cre
+#This is the class student database created by jayes